Which of the following is NOT one of the three elements of the fr... | Study Prep in Pearson+

 1

-Understand the concept of the fraud triangle, which is a model used to explain the factors that lead to fraudulent behavior in business.
-The three elements are Opportunity, Pressure, and Rationalization.
+Step 1: Understand the concept of the fraud triangle.
+The fraud triangle is a model used to explain the factors that lead to fraudulent behavior in individuals.
+It consists of three elements: Opportunity, Pressure, and Rationalization.

-Opportunity refers to the circumstances that allow fraud to occur, such as weak internal controls or lack of oversight.
+Step 2: Define each element of the fraud triangle: Opportunity refers to the ability to commit fraud due to weak internal controls or lack of oversight.
+Pressure refers to financial or personal stress that motivates an individual to commit fraud.
+Rationalization is the justification or reasoning an individual uses to make their fraudulent actions seem acceptable.

-Pressure involves external or internal forces that motivate an individual to commit fraud, such as financial difficulties or unrealistic performance expectations.
+Step 3: Analyze the options provided in the question.
+The options are Opportunity, Rationalization, Competence, and Pressure.
+Compare each option to the three elements of the fraud triangle.

 Watch next